 The tribunal will write to you about the next steps.

 Find out more about tribunal hearings and decisions.

 New cases are listed on the register of current cases.

 Search the list of decisions to see how judges made decisions in previous cases.

 Legislation and rules

-The Charities Act 2011 contains rules on appealing to the tribunal.
+The Charities Act 2011 (as amended by the Charities Act 2022) contains rules on appealing to the tribunal.